mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Virtual machines running on the Azure platform have one or more *Managed Identities* associated with them.
-From within the VM, an identity can be used by obtaining a access token via HTTP from the *Azure Instance Metadata Service* (IMDS). `See this documentation for more information`__
+From within the VM, an identity can be used by obtaining an access token via HTTP from the *Azure Instance Metadata Service* (IMDS). `See this documentation for more information`__

 __ https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http